 The second most frequently cited category of challenge is the one that we labeled Deschooling the Parent’s Mind."
 This category has to do with parents’ difficulties in overcoming their own, culturally ingrained “schoolish” ways of thinking about education.
 Included here are all descriptions of conflicts between the parent’s unschooling philosophy and that same parent’s automatic ways of thinking and responding that could undermine that philosophy.
 A total of 95 families (41 percent of the 232) included this category in their answer to Question 7.
 This category will become much clearer, below, where I present a sample of quotations exemplifying it.
 Many respondents cited challenges in both this category and the Social Pressure category, and some pointed to a link between the two.
 Others' criticisms would sometimes reawaken old, socially normative ways of thinking and raise again the fears that unschooling parents thought they had overcome, even when they could see full well that unschooling was working beautifully for their children.
 These fears could lead the parent to begin trying to direct and control their children’s learning, which, if unchecked, would defeat the unschooling practice.

 Both of these two most often mentioned categories of challenge have to do with the power of social norms.
 We are social creatures, and it is very difficult for us to behave in ways that run counter to what others perceive as normal.
 In the history of cultures, harmful normative practices or rituals may persist for centuries at least partly because of the stigma, or perceived stigma, associated with violating the norms.
 These have included such practices as foot binding in the upper classes in China and genital mutilation in many other cultures.
-Even people who knew that such practices were harmful did them, because failure to do so would mark the family as “different” and therefore aberrant.
+Even people who knew that such practices were harmful did them because failure to do so would mark the family as “different” and therefore aberrant.
 School is the most predominant cultural ritual of our time.
 It is a practice ingrained as normal, even necessary, in the minds of the great majority of people.
 To counter it, one must overcome not just others’ negative judgments, but also the judgments that rise up from one’s own school-indoctrinated mind.

 Other categories of challenge lagged well behind these first two in frequency.
-These remaining categories include: "Time/Career/Income" (problems deriving from a parent’s inability to pursue a career, or earn more money, or have sufficient time for herself or himself while attending to the children at home), cited by 45 families; "Finding Friends" (problems of finding friends for their children to play with, or finding others who shared their philosophy), cited by 18 families; and "Legal Issues" (problems deriving from laws or regulations that make unschooling illegal or difficult to practice), cited by 15 families.
-Although "Legal Issues" was cited by only 5 percent families in North America, they were cited by 33 percent (5 out of 15) who resided in Europe and by 75 percent (3 out of 4) who resided in France.
+These remaining categories include "Time/Career/Income" (problems deriving from a parent’s inability to pursue a career, earn more money, or have sufficient time for herself or himself while attending to the children at home), cited by 45 families; "Finding Friends" (problems of finding friends for their children to play with or finding others who shared their philosophy), cited by 18 families; and "Legal Issues" (problems deriving from laws or regulations that make unschooling illegal or difficult to practice), cited by 15 families.
+Although "Legal Issues" was cited by only 5 percent of families in North America, they were cited by 33 percent (5 out of 15) who resided in Europe and by 75 percent (3 out of 4) who resided in France.

 The remainder of this post is devoted to selected quotations from the questionnaires, which illustrate each category of challenge.
 Since some of you might not read through the whole list of quotes, I'll note here (rather than at the end) that I welcome your comments and questions.
 If you are a member of an unschooling family, how have you dealt with the kinds of challenges described by the respondents to this survey, or what other challenges have you faced?
 If you are not a member of an unschooling family, what other questions do you have about unschooling that are not addressed by this series of reports?
 This blog is a forum for discussion, and your views and knowledge are valued and taken seriously, by me and by other readers.
 As always, I prefer if you post your comments and questions here rather than send them to me by private email.
 By putting them here, you share with other readers, not just with me.
 I read all comments and try to respond to all serious questions.
 Of course, if you have something to say that truly applies only to you and me, then send me an email.